CorsoSource/birdsong/README.md

 - And after the `with` statements, Python exited the connections (first `view` then `sender`), revoking tokens as needed to free them up for others to use.

 > Inside baseball note: if the `view` was initialized outside the sender service's context (the `with` statement), the value returned would have been `None`, since we didn't tell the sender service to set `autoWriteNoData=False`.
 Thus, once the `with` ends the sender would have automatically marked an end to the data transmission session via a `No Data` entry.
 Pass in the flag to suppress that, if desired.

+## Important security notice: `noVerifySSL=False` by default

+Because many Canary instances are on intranets and may or may not have certificates that are easily validated by a trusted central authority, SSL validation is *OFF by default*.

+You may keep warnings on if you set `birdsong.rest.VALIDATE_SSL_CERTS = True` before initializing a connection to Canary.
+You may also manually turn on cert validation by passing in `verifySSL=True` to `CanaryView` and `CanarySender` on initialization.

 ## Usage